Liza-IITP/Dynamic_Pricing_Parking_Lots/README.md

 ![alt-img](md-2_trial.png)
 ![alt-img](model_2.png)
 ![alt-img](model_3.png)
-These models collectively demonstrate an incremental progression from simple to smart pricing mechanisms.
+( since the data was available for just one spot , model_2 and model_3 look identical) These models collectively demonstrate an incremental progression from simple to smart pricing mechanisms.
 The approach integrates economic reasoning, location context, and real-time data to create an adaptive and efficient parking pricing engine.
 ## 🚀 Tech Stack